hsghori/CS-Notes/computer_networks_notes.md

 Content providers and ISPs also cache content in the network based on their use cases.
 Contnet providers cache content close to the servers to decrease server load.
 ISPs and enterprise cache content closer to the clients to reduce network traffic and latency.

-Replication is the process of replicating popular content accross many machines.
-This spreads the request load accross many servers and is more likely to place content close the the client.
+Replication is the process of replicating popular content across many machines.
+This spreads the request load across many servers and is more likely to place content close the the client.
 This is especially helpful when content isn't cacheable.

 # CDN and DNS
 - Content Distribution Networks (CDN) essentially provide caching and replication as a service.